bramzandbelt/cookiecutter-tor-science/README.md

-# Cookiecutter Data Science
+# Cookiecutter for Transparent, Open, and Reproducible Science

-_A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+_A logical, reasonably standardized, but flexible project structure for doing and sharing Transparent, Open, and Reproducible scientific work._

 #### [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)